Indiana vs Kent State Players to Watch - First Round

 Indiana's Last Game

-In its previous game, Indiana lost to Penn State on Saturday, 77-73.
+In its most recent game, Indiana fell to Penn State on Saturday, 77-73.
 Its leading scorer was Jackson-Davis with 24 points.

 |Name